Christina Robinson (actress)

 Christina Robinson (born November 8, 1997) is an American actress, best known for playing Astor Bennett on the Showtime TV series Dexter.
-She has a sister named Courtney Robinson.

 Career

 She starred in the recurring role of Astor Bennett on Showtime's Dexter.
-She has received two Young Artists Awards for Best Performance in a TV Series - Recurring Young Actress in both 2008 and 2009.
+She has received two Young Artists Awards nominations for Best Performance in a TV Series - Recurring Young Actress in both 2008 and 2009.
 She has also done theatre work and has starred in several commercials, including a McDonald's TV commercial.
 She attended the CARE awards of Universal Studios, Hollywood of 2007.

 She has a sister, Courtney Robinson, who is also an actress.